wince0727/Big_Data_Analysis/README.md

-Task 1: Big Data Analysis Using Python
+# Big Data Analysis Using Python
+COMPANY: CODTECH IT SOLUTIONS
+NAME: S.WINCE
+INTERN ID: CTIS5393
+DOMAIN: DATA ANALYTICS
+DURATION: 4 WEEEKS
+MENTOR: NEELA SANTOSH

-Overview :
+# Overview :

 This project focuses on performing basic big data analysis using Python.
 The objective is to load a CSV dataset, explore its structure, and display records to understand the data.
 This task builds a strong foundation for data analytics and data handling.

-Objectives :
+# Objectives :

 Load a CSV file using Python